-Best place to stay in Tokyo: Our favourite areas and hotels!
+Best place to stay in Tokyo: Our favorite areas and hotels!

 Tokyo – with almost 10 million inhabitants, the Japanese capital is one of the most populous cities in the world, made up of 23 districts called special wards.
 How are you supposed to search for a place to stay in a city that size?
 With us of course!